rowanam/rolling-stone-best-songs-quiz/README.md

 ## Attributions

 - Rolling Stone logo - [Wikipedia](https://sco.wikipedia.org/wiki/File:Rolling_Stone_logo.svg)
-- vinyl icon - <a href="https://commons.wikimedia.org/wiki/File:LP_Vinyl_Symbol_Icon.png">Franci98my</a>, <a href="https://creativecommons.org/licenses/by/4.0">CC BY 4.0</a>, via Wikimedia Commons
+- Vinyl icon - <a href="https://commons.wikimedia.org/wiki/File:LP_Vinyl_Symbol_Icon.png">Franci98my</a>, <a href="https://creativecommons.org/licenses/by/4.0">CC BY 4.0</a>, via Wikimedia Commons
-- background image - [Pexels](https://www.pexels.com/photo/black-and-gold-vinyl-record-player-3916058/), Photo by Matthias Groeneveld
+- Background image - [Pexels](https://www.pexels.com/photo/black-and-gold-vinyl-record-player-3916058/), Photo by Matthias Groeneveld

-### Code Attributions

 ### Content

+The songs and associated information were taken from Rolling Stone magazine and MPK, as discussed above.

+All other content was written by the developer.